akbartus/Handwriting-Recognition-in-VR/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" width="250" style="text-align: center">

 ### **Description / Rationale**
 This repository contains various implementations of handwritten text recognition for web virtual reality.
-The repository was created to show the possibility of doing handwritten text recognition in web virtual reality based on API and without API or any server (only front end).
+The repository was created to show the possibility of doing handwritten text recognition in web virtual reality environment based on API and without API or any server (only front end).
+I believe the use of handwritten text recognition can greatly enhance the experience and create some unique features.
+I hope this type of feature will become widely available in the near future.

 There are two types of handwritten text recognition:
 * <b>Handwritten text recognition based on stroke related data</b>, which uses simple API access to the incredible handwriting recognition of Google IME and generates the results (i.e. API based).